Joel Selwood: 2009

+2010

 Prior to the 2010 AFL season, Selwood was retained as the youngest member of the club's revamped leadership group.
 Despite being unable to defend their NAB Cup title over the pre-season, Geelong re-signed Selwood to a new two-year contract with the club.
 Selwood highlighted his desire to "give a little bit back (to Geelong) by working hard and working through the next era of Geelong football".
-During the home and away campaign, Selwood set various personal milestones: in a round six fixture against Richmond, Selwood made a career-high 29 handpasses—also the third-highest recorded in AFL history—while in a round nineteen match against Collingwood he gathered a career-high 20 contested possessions.
+During the home-and-away campaign, Selwood set various personal milestones: in a Round 6 fixture against Richmond, Selwood made a career-high 29 handpasses—also the third-highest recorded in AFL history—while in a Round 19 match against Collingwood he gathered a career-high 20 contested possessions.
 In total, Selwood made 24 appearances during the season to help the club achieve a 17–5 record and qualify for the finals series in second position on the ladder.
-Geelong faced a 2009 Grand Final rematch against St Kilda during the first week of the finals series, and were defeated in a qualifying final for the first time in four years.
-Selwood was restricted to just four disposals in the first half of the qualifying final loss, his lowest return in a half of football since his debut match in 2007.
-The following week, he responded with a 33 disposal semi-final performance to help Geelong defeat Fremantle and progress to the preliminary final.
-However, Geelong's defeat to Collingwood subsequently denied them a chance at a second consecutive Grand Final win.
+Geelong faced a 2009 Grand Final rematch against St Kilda during the first week of the finals series, and they were defeated in a Qualifying Final for the first time in four years.
+Selwood was restricted to just four disposals in the first half of the Qualifying Final loss, his lowest return in a half of football since his debut match in 2007.
+The following week, he responded with a 33-disposal Semi-Final performance to help Geelong defeat Fremantle and progress to the preliminary final.
+However, Geelong's 41-point defeat to Collingwood subsequently denied them a chance at a second consecutive Grand Final win.

 Despite the club's lack of any trophies for the first time in four years, Selwood's individual season was recognised and rewarded on various fronts.
-He was once again nominated by his peers for both the AFLPA Most Valuable Player Award and the AFLPA Robert Rose Most Courageous Player Award, placing fifth and second overall respectively.
-During the 2010 Brownlow Medal count, Selwood polled 21 votes to place fourth overall and second at Geelong behind Gary Ablett, Jr. (26 votes).
-Selwood was selected in the All-Australian team for the second successive year, and also placed third in the AFL Coaches Association Champion Player of the Year Award.
+He was once again nominated by his peers for both the AFLPA Most Valuable Player Award and the AFLPA Robert Rose Most Courageous Player Award, placing fifth and second overall, respectively.
+During the 2010 Brownlow Medal count, Selwood polled 21 votes to place fourth overall and second at Geelong, behind Gary Ablett Jr. (26 votes).
+Selwood was selected in the All-Australian team for the second successive year, and he also placed third in the AFL Coaches Association Champion Player of the Year Award.
 He also won his first Carji Greeves Medal, awarded for being the Geelong Football Club's best and fairest player during the 2010 season.
-Selwood finished the season ranked eighth in the league for total disposals (677), third for total handpasses (388)—also the 10th most in AFL history—second for total free kicks earned (53), and seventh for total inside 50s (110).
+Selwood finished the season ranked eighth in the league for total disposals (677), third for total handpasses (388)—also the 10th-highest tally in recorded VFL/AFL history—second for total free kicks earned (53), and seventh for total inside-50s (110).
 Selwood highlighted his consistency by gathering over 20 disposals in 21 of 24 games—11 of which were games with 30 or more disposals—and compiling a six-game streak during which he gathered over 30 possessions from Round 13 to Round 18.